frankc60/jStrip/README.md

 show() displays the contents to the console output.

 ## marker() and on()
-Grabbing html data from the web is not instant, so jStrip provides an **event handler** to tell you when it has all the data, Asynchronously.
+Grabbing html data from the web is not instant, so jStrip provides an **event handler** to tell you when it has all it's data ready, Asynchronously.

-Set a marker (or many) in your jStrip call.
+Set a marker (or many) in your jStrip call, name it anything.
 ```js
 jStrip1.getData("http://www.messyhtml.com").marker("marker1").pretty(true).marker("marker2")
 ```
-display the markers asynchronously with **on()**
+display the markers asynchronously with **on()**.
+Call the instance of jStrip and the named marker used.
 ```js
 jStrip1.on("marker1",(data) => {
   console.log(`html $[data}`);